Our History

 Gender Inclusion and Safeguarding

 JOMAS is committed to promoting gender equality, social inclusion, and safeguarding across all its programs and operations.
 The organization prioritizes the participation of women, girls, persons with disabilities, refugee populations, and other vulnerable groups to ensure equal access to opportunities, services, and community leadership.
-With over 70% female participation integrated into many of its interventions, JOMAS creates safe and inclusive spaces that empower young people through education, livelihoods, SRHR, and economic empowerment programs.
+With over 70% female participation integrated into many of its interventions, JOMAS creates safe and inclusive spaces that empower young people through education, livelihoods, SRH, and economic empowerment programs.
 The organization maintains zero tolerance for sexual exploitation, abuse, harassment, discrimination, and all forms of violence, while promoting dignity, protection, and wellbeing for all beneficiaries and stakeholders.

 Joshua Twinomujuni, Executive Director